M&G Investment Management Ltd. Sells 19,296 Shares of BlackRock, Inc. (NYSE:BLK)

-M&G Investment Management Ltd. reduced its position in BlackRock, Inc. (NYSE:BLK – Get Rating) by 11.8% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 143,917 shares of the asset manager’s stock after selling 19,296 shares during the period.
-BlackRock makes up 0.3% of M&G Investment Management Ltd.’s investment portfolio, making the stock its 28th largest holding.
-M&G Investment Management Ltd. owned about 0.09% of BlackRock worth $131,828,000 at the end of the most recent quarter.
+M&G Investment Management Ltd. lessened its stake in BlackRock, Inc. (NYSE:BLK – Get Rating) by 11.8% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 143,917 shares of the asset manager’s stock after selling 19,296 shares during the quarter.
+BlackRock comprises approximately 0.3% of M&G Investment Management Ltd.’s investment portfolio, making the stock its 28th biggest holding.
+M&G Investment Management Ltd. owned approximately 0.09% of BlackRock worth $131,828,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Reilly Financial Advisors LLC lifted its holdings in shares of BlackRock by 171.4% in the 3rd quarter.
-Reilly Financial Advisors LLC now owns 38 shares of the asset manager’s stock worth $32,000 after purchasing an additional 24 shares in the last quarter.
-Delos Wealth Advisors LLC bought a new position in BlackRock during the 3rd quarter valued at $33,000.
-MFA Wealth Advisors LLC bought a new position in BlackRock during the 3rd quarter valued at $33,000.
-Sound Income Strategies LLC lifted its stake in BlackRock by 52.0% during the 4th quarter.
-Sound Income Strategies LLC now owns 38 shares of the asset manager’s stock valued at $35,000 after acquiring an additional 13 shares in the last quarter.
-Finally, Capital Directions Investment Advisors LLC lifted its stake in BlackRock by 87.0% during the 3rd quarter.
-Capital Directions Investment Advisors LLC now owns 43 shares of the asset manager’s stock valued at $36,000 after acquiring an additional 20 shares in the last quarter.
-Institutional investors own 93.44% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
+Reilly Financial Advisors LLC grew its position in shares of BlackRock by 171.4% during the 3rd quarter.
+Reilly Financial Advisors LLC now owns 38 shares of the asset manager’s stock worth $32,000 after buying an additional 24 shares during the period.
+Sound Income Strategies LLC grew its position in shares of BlackRock by 52.0% during the 4th quarter.
+Sound Income Strategies LLC now owns 38 shares of the asset manager’s stock worth $35,000 after buying an additional 13 shares during the period.
+Delos Wealth Advisors LLC acquired a new stake in shares of BlackRock during the 3rd quarter worth approximately $33,000.
+Capital Directions Investment Advisors LLC grew its position in shares of BlackRock by 87.0% during the 3rd quarter.
+Capital Directions Investment Advisors LLC now owns 43 shares of the asset manager’s stock worth $36,000 after buying an additional 20 shares during the period.
+Finally, Costello Asset Management INC acquired a new stake in shares of BlackRock during the 3rd quarter worth approximately $38,000.
+Hedge funds and other institutional investors own 93.44% of the company’s stock.

-In other news, Director Mark Mccombe sold 1,400 shares of the company’s stock in a transaction on Monday, February 7th.
-The stock was sold at an average price of $819.32, for a total transaction of $1,147,048.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Corporate insiders own 1.16% of the company’s stock.
+A number of brokerages recently issued reports on BLK.
+BMO Capital Markets boosted their price objective on shares of BlackRock from $756.00 to $795.00 in a report on Tuesday, January 18th.
+Morgan Stanley decreased their price objective on shares of BlackRock from $1,051.00 to $1,043.00 and set an “overweight” rating for the company in a report on Tuesday, January 18th.
+Exane BNP Paribas cut shares of BlackRock from an “outperform” rating to a “neutral” rating and set a $725.00 price objective for the company. in a report on Tuesday.
+BNP Paribas cut shares of BlackRock from an “outperform” rating to a “neutral” rating and set a $725.00 price objective for the company. in a report on Tuesday.
+Finally, Bank of America began coverage on shares of BlackRock in a report on Thursday, December 16th.
+They set a “buy” rating for the company.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $948.25.

-BlackRock (NYSE:BLK – Get Rating) last announced its quarterly earnings results on Friday, January 14th.
-The asset manager reported $10.42 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $10.16 by $0.26.
-The firm had revenue of $5.11 billion for the quarter, compared to the consensus estimate of $5.15 billion.
+BlackRock (NYSE:BLK – Get Rating) last announced its quarterly earnings data on Friday, January 14th.
+The asset manager reported $10.42 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $10.16 by $0.26.
 BlackRock had a return on equity of 16.54% and a net margin of 30.46%.
-The company’s quarterly revenue was up 14.0% on a year-over-year basis.
-During the same period in the prior year, the company posted $10.18 earnings per share.
-As a group, analysts forecast that BlackRock, Inc. will post 42.34 earnings per share for the current fiscal year.
+The firm had revenue of $5.11 billion during the quarter, compared to the consensus estimate of $5.15 billion.
+During the same quarter in the previous year, the company posted $10.18 earnings per share.
+The business’s revenue was up 14.0% on a year-over-year basis.
+As a group, sell-side analysts anticipate that BlackRock, Inc. will post 42.34 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 23rd.
-Stockholders of record on Monday, March 7th will be issued a dividend of $4.88 per share.
-This is an increase from BlackRock’s previous quarterly dividend of $4.13.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 23rd.
+Stockholders of record on Monday, March 7th will be paid a $4.88 dividend.
+This is a boost from BlackRock’s previous quarterly dividend of $4.13.
 This represents a $19.52 dividend on an annualized basis and a dividend yield of 2.80%.
 The ex-dividend date is Friday, March 4th.
-BlackRock’s dividend payout ratio is presently 51.09%.
+BlackRock’s dividend payout ratio is currently 51.09%.

-Several equities analysts have weighed in on the company.
-BMO Capital Markets raised their price objective on BlackRock from $756.00 to $795.00 in a research note on Tuesday, January 18th.
-Deutsche Bank Aktiengesellschaft lowered their target price on BlackRock from $1,125.00 to $1,024.00 and set a “buy” rating on the stock in a research note on Friday, February 18th.
-Bank of America began coverage on BlackRock in a research note on Thursday, December 16th.
-They set a “buy” rating on the stock.
-BNP Paribas cut BlackRock from an “outperform” rating to a “neutral” rating and set a $725.00 target price on the stock. in a research note on Tuesday.
-Finally, Morgan Stanley lowered their target price on BlackRock from $1,051.00 to $1,043.00 and set an “overweight” rating on the stock in a research note on Tuesday, January 18th.
-Three investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to MarketBeat, BlackRock has an average rating of “Buy” and a consensus price target of $948.25.
+In other news, Director Mark Mccombe sold 1,400 shares of the stock in a transaction on Monday, February 7th.
+The stock was sold at an average price of $819.32, for a total value of $1,147,048.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Corporate insiders own 1.16% of the company’s stock.

 About BlackRock (Get Rating)